dhruv-modi/WebSearchEngine/README.md

 # WebSearchEngine
-Used Jsoup for manipulating web data.
+Jsoup is used for manipulating the data from web page.
 Web Pages are parsed and  converted to text files for further processing.
-KMP string searching algorithm is used.
-Java RegEx is used for finding regular expression.
+KMP string searching algorithm is used along with Java RegEx for finding keywords.